CALL NOW FOR A FREE CONSULTATION:888-407-2955

 car injury pain

-It’s common knowledge that in personal injury and auto accidents the defendant often makes a claim for pain and suffering; but exactly what constitutes pain and suffering.
-Auto accident lawyers are well-versed in navigating these claims and can help individuals understand and pursue compensation for their pain and suffering and how exactly is a figure reached that’s considered fair compensation?
-And, now that self-driving cars have entered the equation, how exactly will that affect the overall question of liability and the calculations used?
+It’s common knowledge that in personal injury and auto accidents, the defendant often makes a claim for pain and suffering.
+But exactly what constitutes pain and suffering?
+Auto accident lawyers are well-versed in navigating these claims and can help individuals understand and pursue compensation for their pain and suffering.
+But how exactly is a figure reached that’s considered fair compensation?
+And now that self-driving cars have entered the equation, how exactly will that affect the overall question of liability and the calculations used?

-The definition they use of pain and suffering is the stress, including physical pain and emotional and psychological trauma, and individual experiences after an injury or accident.
-As the DMV points out, there are no set equations for calculating pain and suffering, but there are specific methods used by car insurance companies, including the multiplier method and per diem method.
+Many people use the phrase “pain and suffering” when describing non-economic damages.
+“Pain and suffering” is the stress, including physical pain and emotional and psychological trauma, that an individual experiences after an injury or accident.
+There are no set equations for calculating pain and suffering, but there are specific methods used by car insurance companies, including the multiplier method and per diem method.

 The multiplier method multiplies the total medical bills by a factor representing the severity of the injury, ranging from 1 for minor injuries to 5 for major ones.
 So, for example, if hypothetically your medical bills are $10,000, and your injuries are severe, the compensation for pain and suffering would be $10,000 multiplied by 5, for a total of $50,000.